Close Menu

 How Much Bitcoin Should You Buy?

 You do not need to buy a full Bitcoin.
-Bitcoin is divisible into very small units called satoshis, so you can start with $10, $50, or any amount that fits your budget.
-A smart strategy for beginners is dollar-cost averaging (DCA): investing a fixed amount at regular intervals, such as weekly or monthly.
-This reduces the impact of short-term price volatility and helps you build a position over time without trying to time the market perfectly.
+BTC can be divided into very small units, allowing you to start with $10, $50, or any amount that fits your budget.
+Many beginners use dollar-cost averaging to reduce the impact of price volatility.

 Tips to Buy Bitcoin Safely